How to Prepare for the ACT Reading Test

 Final Thoughts

-While reading through passages takes time, the tips in this guide can help you navigate this section efficiently.
-To prepare for the test, ensure you do enough ACT Reading practice to help you get more comfortable with the content.
-With enough ACT Reading prep, you can confidently ace the test!
+While reading through passages can take time, the ACT reading tips in this guide can help you navigate this section more efficiently.
+To prepare for the test, ensure you do enough ACT reading practice to help you get more comfortable with the content.
+With enough preparation, you can confidently ace the ACT reading test.

 Access 5 free ACT practice questions here